 About the Danish Veterinary Consortium

-The Danish Veterinary Consortium (DK-VET) is a collaboration between the University of Copenhagen (UCPH) and the Statens Serum Institut (SSI) for the performance of the veterinary public service agreement under the Danish Ministry of Environment and Food.
-The consortium took over tasks from DTU and from 1 January 2020, UCPH and SSI assumed full responsibility.
+The Danish Veterinary Consortium (DK-VET) is a collaboration between the University of Copenhagen (UCPH) and the Statens Serum Institut (SSI) for the performance of the veterinary public service agreement.
+This agreement is signed by Ministry of Food, Agriculture and Fisheries (FVM) and University of Copenhagen (UCPH).

 A strong One Health constellation